Updated 18 May 2021

-The first group of Australians will start receiving the COVID-19 vaccine in February.
+The first group of Australians began receiving the COVID-19 vaccine in February.

 The Government’s priority is to protect our most vulnerable Australians first, and the frontline heroes who are protecting all of us.
 This includes aged care and disability care residents and workers, frontline health care workers, and quarantine and border workers.

 For more information, see Australia’s COVID-19 vaccine rollout strategy.

 COVID-19 vaccines are free for everyone living in Australia.

 All vaccines are thoroughly tested for safety before they are approved for use in Australia.
 This includes careful analysis of clinical trial data, ingredients, chemistry, manufacturing and other factors.
 Read more about vaccine safety.